About Me

 • Talk: Quad Packing

-• July 2024 - The Society for Gender Studies in Japanese Conference, Tokyo International University (co-presenter)
+• July 2024 - The Society for Gender Studies in Japanese Conference, Tokyo International University, Toshima, Tokyo, Japan

 • Talk: Gender Expressions Used by Female Characters in "Sazae-san" (「サザエさん」の女性登場人物が用いるジェンダー表現の考察)